-After this, we headed to Sephora to stock up on a few beauty bits… I highly recommend the Too Faced Size Queen mascara (the brush is the size of a toilet brush!).
+After this, we headed to Sephora to stock up on a few beauty bits… I highly recommend the Too Faced Size Queen mascara (the wand resembles a toilet brush).
 We also admired the gorgeous dresses in the Pronovias window display, I actually think I found my Oscars dress (Yes, I am deluded and yes it is black) and Emma found her wedding dresses – because you definitely need more than one.

 We then headed for a spot of brunch near Termini station at a placed called Cucina Nazionale and guess what… we had another bottle of prosecco.
-The food was amazing, affordable and the waiters were absolutely attentive.
+The food was amazing, somewhat affordable and the waiters were really attentive.

 *Cue the Under the Sea music now*